BookOrder logo

 Should I skip the expanded books?

 You can safely skip them.
-If you want more later, treat them as optional extras after the core.
+If you want more later, treat them as optional extras after the Frank Herbert core.

 Is this page spoiler-free?

 Yes.
-It avoids plot details and major reveals.
-Recommendations focus on reading order and stopping points.
+All recommendations avoid plot details and major reveals.
+Guidance focuses on reading order and stopping points only.